erandime/Java-Coding-Math-Problems/README.md

 # Java-Coding-Exercises
+06 - Calculate the factorial of user entered integer using Recursion.

 05 - Display the user entered Integer in reverse order.

 04 - Calculate area of a triangle where the three sides are given by user.